ambient-innovation/cypress-e2e/README.md

 ## Development

-This project is hosted at https://github.com/ambient-innovation/cypress-e2e The docker image is hosted on dockerhub.
+This project is hosted at https://github.com/ambient-innovation/cypress-e2e The docker image is hosted on https://hub.docker.com/r/ambientinnovation/cypress-docker.

 To make changes, just push to the repo.
 It is configured as automated build.
 The branch "master" will receive the tag "latest" and each Git Tag will create a corresponding docker tag.